What is the most important method to recover from a failover?

-- The method used to failover to your DR site, which will typically be the same process followed to failback
+- The method used to failover to your disaster recovery (DR) site ( typically be the same process followed to failback)

 - Costs (hardware, software, facility, failover declaration fees and fees) associated with turning your DR site to a permanent site

-- Your recovery time objective, which is how long the failback method will take as this can sometimes be more painful than the actual failover event
+- Your recovery time objective, or how long the failback method will take ‑ this can sometimes be more painful than the actual failover event

 Failover site selection and failback capability

-Your choice of a failover site can also affect the capabilities of your failback, whether it entails restoring existing infrastructure, buying new infrastructure or moving to a production cloud.
+Your choice of a failover site will also affect the capabilities of your failback, whether it entails restoring existing infrastructure, buying new infrastructure or moving to a production cloud.

-Using colocation with failback to existing infrastructure is relatively inexpensive but can be labor- and time-intensive.
+Using colocation services, with failback to existing infrastructure, is relatively inexpensive, but it can be labor- and time-intensive.
 Restoring large amounts of data (more than five or 10 terabytes) can take days when restoring it from tape.

-The effectiveness of this strategy further diminishes new infrastructure is required.
-Capital expenditure costs run high as do labor costs.
-Buying and configuring new hardware and simultaneously restoring five to 10 terabytes of data, all within the recovery window, is going to be a serious challenge.
+This strategy becomes less effective when new infrastructure is required.
+Capital expenditure costs run high, as do labor costs.
+Buying and configuring new hardware while simultaneously restoring five to 10 terabytes of data, all within a tight recovery window, is going to be a serious challenge.

-With a DRaaS solution, you failover to a predesignated DR cloud.
-Failover is smooth, because your DRaaS provider assisted you in designing the solution and testing it to ensure any issues were worked out.
+With a Disaster Recovery as a Service solution, you failover to a predesignated DR cloud.
+Failover is smooth, because your DRaaS provider helped design the solution and tested it to ensure any issues were worked out.

 The failback event itself is simpler too.
 It requires only three steps: